k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 The Catalog provides an ability to build artifacts and save them into the Project tree.
 An artifact is a file, created in a CSV format, that includes the list of fields of all Catalog's datasets, with their Classification, PII and Auto-Mask properties, for a given Catalog version.

-While Classification and PII properties are added to the Catalog nodes by the Classifier plugins, the Auto-Mask property should be added manually when needed.
+While Classification and PII properties are added to the Catalog nodes by the Classifier plugins, the Auto-Mask property should be added manually, when needed.
 Learn about the purpose of the Auto-Mask property further in this article.

 ### Build Artifacts